 For many girls and their families, the commercial courses, including subjects such as typing, shorthand and bookkeeping were seen as offering superior opportunities for employment than home economics.

 In New South Wales there were two home science high schools established in the 1930s, with five-year courses.
 Most girls enrolled in public secondary schools were taught domestic science.
 With universal secondary education, at least in the junior years, primary schools were no longer required to teach the subject although in South Australia and New South Wales, the old subject, sewing, persisted in the primary schools until the 1960s.
 In South Australia, all women teachers had to teach sewing not only to the girls in their own classes, but those of their male colleagues.
-Already underpaid in comparison with male salaries, this addition to women’s workload was a source of tension.
+Already underpaid in comparison with male teachers, this addition to women’s workload was a source of tension.

 In the late 1950s there was a substantial investment in the future of home economics nationally.